 Can I use Shuttle with Genesys Cloud Architect flows?

 Yes.
-Shuttle can be triggered from within Architect flows, enabling automated payment capture in IVR and virtual agent scenarios without agent involvement.
+The Twilio Pay capture can be triggered from within Architect flows, enabling automated payment capture in IVR and virtual agent scenarios without agent involvement.
+You build this handoff against Shuttle's APIs.

 What does it cost?